 Lisa has always been drawn to movement and the body.
 She studied dance and gymnastics as a girl.
 In 2001 she became a massage therapist.
 To offset that physically demanding work, she began practicing yoga.
 After practicing for several years, she discovered the Barkan Method, which combined strengthening with stretching, and worked closely with local teacher and mentor, Toni Morris.
 She received the 200 hour Barkan Method of Hot Yoga, Level 1 training certificate in summer of 2007 in Ft.
 Lauderdale FL.
 In October, 2007, dhr completed level 2, Vinyasa training.
 Lisa creates lighthearted space where students can deepen awareness of their physical

 I have always been drawn to the balancing qualities of yoga and asana.
-I began a dedicated practice in 2010, a year after the birth of my son in order to reconnect with my body.
+I began a dedicated practice in 2010, to reconnect with my body after my son’s birth.
 I felt the amazing effects of truly checking in with yourself, inside and out.
 I have practiced hatha, vinyasa and ashtanga styles of yoga extensively.
-Asana is an amazing tool to help create balance, build strength, and remain flexible in your body as well as in your life.
-My goal as a teacher and student of yoga is to help spread the self-love that yoga creates, and to help guide people in their own personal yoga journey, which I see as an absolute honor and privilege.
-I truly believe that the power of love and compassion-and yoga!-can help heal and change the world.
+Asana is an amazing tool to help create balance, build strength, and remain flexible in your body and in your life!
+My goal as a teacher and student is to spread the self-love that yoga inspires, and to guide people in their personal yoga journeys– an absolute honor and privilege!
+I believe in the power of love, compassion-and yoga!- to heal and change the world.
 I look forward to being a part of the yoga community here in Southern Illinois, where I live with my yoga guinea pigs, AKA, my wonderful, loving husband-Kyle, and sweet son-Maximus.
-Thank you for being open to sharing your practice with me.
+Thank you for sharing your practice with me.
 Namaste.
+To inquire about private yoga sessions: email@example.com

 A Southern Illinois native, Shelley began her journey into yoga in 1999.
 She writes: “Once I learned how much my body loved and needed movement, deeper awakenings of body, mind, and spirit began to unveil themselves.
 I was introduced to Anusara yoga through a good friend and beautiful yogi and resonated deeply with its heart-oriented style and principles of alignment.”
 Shelley completed Anusara immersion and teacher training in November of 2008 with nationally respected Certified Anusara Yoga Teachers, Sue Elkind and Naime Jezzney, along with Dr. Douglas Brooks.
 “I feel immense gratitude for my inspiring teachers who taught with bright mind and radiant hearts!”
-Shelley has also studied under such brilliant beings as John Friend, Anusara founder; Sianna Sherman, Certified Anusara Yogi; and Rodney Yee.
-Along with being a yoga instructor and a great lover of dance, Shelley loves being a wife, friend, daughter, and aunt and works at Herrin Behavioral Health as a Licensed Clinical Social Worker.
+Shelley is skilled in teaching alignment, therapeutics within vinyasa and hatha yoga classes.
+Shelley has also studied under nationally and internationally known brilliant beings including Sianna Sherman, Desiree Rumbaugh, Noah Maze, Doug Keller and Rodney Yee.
+Shelley has a thriving psychotherapy private practice with a focus in resolving trauma and is based at Center@101.

 Siri Radha Kaur